lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

 aLENS currently only supports "dry" hydrodynamic mobility where each rod's motion is resisted by *local* viscous drag.

-Local drag has some caviots:
+Local drag has some caveats:
 - Rods and springs are suspended in space unless acted upon by a force (we typically ignore gravity).
 - The perpendicular drag coefficient is larger than the parallel coefficient.
   - Can lead to visually unintuitive motion.